 • types of colon bacteria,

-• heart-attack risk factors.
+• levels of inflammation.
 After they lost the added weight, these indicators returned to normal (Cell, Jan 2018).

 Increased cancer risk is associated specifically with belly fat (Circulation, 2008;117(13):1658–1667).
 Depositing fat in the liver can prevent the liver from doing its job of removing excess sugar from the bloodstream.
-This causes a high rise in blood sugar that causes sugar to stick to all the cells in your body and damage them.
-Your immunity responds to cell damage in exactly the same way that it responds to invading germs.
-It produces the same cells and chemicals called cytokines that attack and kill germs to turn on your immunity.
-Your immunity is supposed to kill germs that invade your body and to help heal damaged tissues, but as soon as the germs are gone and the damaged tissue heals, it is supposed to reduce its activity.
-If your immunity stays active, it then uses the same mechanisms that it uses to kill germs and heal tissues on you (Archives of Physiology and Biochemistry, 2009;115(2):86–96).
-This is called inflammation.
-Your immunity attacks your own genetic material called DNA.
-Your DNA tells your cells that they are supposed to divide a certain number of times and then die, having been replaced by new cells.
+This causes a high rise in blood sugar that can cause sugar to stick to cells throughout your body and damage them.
+Your immune system responds to this cell damage in exactly the same way that it responds to invading germs, producing the same cells and chemicals called cytokines that are supposed to attack and kill germs.
+If your immune system stays active all the time,, it can use the same mechanisms that it uses to kill germs and heal injuries to attack your healthy tissues.
+See Inflammation Can Help or Harm.
+Your immune system can attack your genetic material, called DNA, that tells cells that they are supposed to divide a certain number of times and then die, having been replaced by new cells.
 However, if the DNA in cells is damaged, the cells can forget to die and keep on dividing.
 For example, breast cancer cells do not kill a person as long as they stay in the breast.
-They kill by becoming so abundant that they spread from the breast to invade and destroy your brain, lungs, bones and whatever other organs they invade.
-The foods that cause the highest rises in blood markers of inflammation include sugar-added foods and drinks, animal fats and fried foods (AGEs).
-See Anti-Inflammatory and Pro-Inflammatory Foods.
+They kill by becoming so abundant that they spread from the breast to invade and destroy your brain, lungs, bones and other organs.